 While I can have fun with lukewarm Christians, there is an element of guardedness with them because of their low-grade passion for the Lord.
 The zenith of all fun is when two people are enjoying God together in any context.
 Nothing transcends this kind of fun.

+Be biblically free, my friend.
+One of the cool things about going to a game or a restaurant with another Christian is that you can laugh loudly and enjoy deep and intimate fellowship.
 Like wind moving through a tree, you can seamlessly go from hearty laughter to heartfelt conversation.
-This kind of engagement with God and others, while enjoying the things of our world, is as good as it gets.
+This kind of engagement with God and others while enjoying the things of our world is as good as it gets.

-Only the truly humble belong to this kingdom of divine laughter…Humor and humility should keep good company.
+Laughter is a divine gift to the human who is humble.
+A proud man cannot laugh because he must watch his dignity; he cannot give himself over to the rocking and rolling of his belly.
+But a poor and happy man laughs heartily because he gives no serious attention to his ego….Only the truly humble belong to this kingdom of divine laughter…Humor and humility should keep good company.
 Self-deprecating humor can be a healthy reminder that we are not the center of the universe, that humility is our proper posture before our fellow humans as well as before almighty God. —Terry Lindvall (Surprised by Laughter: The Comic World of C. S. Lewis)

 Our most vital need is for financial supporters.
 If you can help us, will you?
 We are doing more, and people are asking for more.
 To keep up, we must hire more while developing the resources to meet the demand.